Francis Kiddle: Philately

 He was also an FIP (Federation Internationale de Philatelie) accredited judge and Chairman of the FIP Revenue Commission.
 Kiddle was also Chairman of the Trustees of the British Philatelic Trust.

 From 2005 he was the Curator of the Perkins Bacon Archive for the Royal Philatelic Society London.
 In 2006 he was awarded the Smithsonian Philatelic Achievement Award.

 Until his death, he and his brother Charles wrote a monthly article on cinderella stamps for Stamp Magazine.

 Outside philately

 Francis Kiddle worked in the space industry retiring in 1997 as Assistant Director of Space Technology Research, UK, at the Defence Evaluation and Research Agency.

 He died on 21 October 2015 of lung cancer, aged 73.
 He was married to Máire and had two sons, John and Alan.
+He had two grand children Olivia and Edward.